Metal rectifier: Mode of operation

 The principle of operation of a metal rectifier is related to modern semiconductor rectifiers (Schottky diodes and p–n diodes), but somewhat more complex.
 Both selenium and copper oxide are semiconductors, in practice doped by impurities during manufacture.
 When they are deposited on metals, it would be expected that the result is a simple metal–semiconductor junction and that the rectification would be a result of a Schottky barrier.

 However, this is not always the case: Siegfried Poganski discovered in the 1940s that the best selenium rectifiers were in fact semiconductor-semiconductor junctions between selenium and a thin cadmium selenide layer, generated out of the cadmium-tin metal coating during processing.

 In any case the result is that there is a depletion region in the semiconductor, with a built-in electric field, and this provides the rectifying action.

 Performance

 Compared to later silicon or germanium devices, copper-oxide rectifiers tended to have poor efficiency, and the reverse voltage rating was rarely more than a few volts.
-A number of rectifier discs would need to be used in series to provide an adequate reverse breakdown voltage figure – a bridge rectifier for a 12V battery charger would often use 12 metal rectifiers.
+A number of rectifier discs would need to be used in series to provide an adequate reverse breakdown voltage figure, and a bridge rectifier for a 12 V battery charger would often use 12 metal rectifiers.
 Selenium rectifiers were generally more efficient than metal-oxide types, and could handle higher voltages.
 However, considerably more skill was required for their construction.